codersforcauses/workshops/docs/2026-winter/introduction-to-backend-development-with-django.md

 Now visit the [Admin page](http://localhost:8000/admin) and you'll see the Project model there.

+??? warning "If the model does not appear in admin"
+    Checklist:

+    - ✅ Model is registered in `project/admin.py`
+    - ✅ App is listed in `INSTALLED_APPS` in `settings.py`
+    - ✅ Migrations have been run (`python manage.py makemigrations` + `migrate`)
+    - ✅ Development server restarted if needed
+    - ✅ Logged in as a superuser (create one with `python manage.py createsuperuser`)

 ## Creation of a Model for ProjectFeedback

 ??? info "Quick Reference: ERD"